Carrooi/Node-Simq/README.md

 var SomethingElse = require('../../SomethingElseWithExtension.js');
 ```

-## NPM modules
+## npm modules

 You can also use modules from npm, but be carefull with this, because of usages of internal modules, which are not
-implemented in browser or in SimQ.
+implemented in browser or in SimQ (see compatibility section bellow).

 `terminal`:
 ```